New Jersey online poker overview

 |Poker Site||Online||Cash||24 H Peak||7 Day avg||Last Week||Play Now|

 |WSOP US (NJ)||318||406||260||Play Now|

 After a couple of failed attempts over a three-year period, New Jersey lawmakers finally got then-Governor Chris Christie to sign into law an online gambling bill that included online poker legislation in February 2013.

 The bill authorized the New Jersey Division of Gaming Enforcement (DGE) to put together regulations that would govern online poker in the state.
 Plus, it asked the board to issue internet gaming licenses to vetted potential operators affiliated with Atlantic City casinos.

 Delaware and Nevada signed an agreement to share player pools in 2014, and began doing so in 2015.
 New Jersey signed onto that agreement in October 2017.
-However, the DGE has yet to approve of any shared player pool games in the state.

 The New Jersey online poker market launched in November 2013.
 There are now seven licensed and regulated online poker sites operating in the state.
 Plus, there are two multi-site online poker networks that share player pools.
 One includes three of the seven sites in the state.
 The other has two.

 New Jersey online poker laws